Offaly's worst road for crashes revealed in new report - Offaly Express

 Offaly's worst road for crashes revealed in new report

-Gamma Location Intelligence, the leading location intelligence services provider, has today released new analysis on the most treacherous roads in Ireland.
+The most treacherous road in Offaly has been revealed after Gamma Location Intelligence released new analysis on the most treacherous roads in Ireland.

 The company, which provides location-based insights to insurance companies and local authorities, has mapped out Transport Infrastructure Ireland data that shows that the roads with the highest collision rates – determined by the number of road accidents (injury collisions) per 100 million vehicle kilometres – are clustered in Galway, Wexford and Longford.